Crown Colony of Eastern Agency Scheme: Background

-During the era of the British Raj, the areas of northeast India were politically and economically isolated from the Indian mainland.
+During the era of the British Raj, northeast India was politically and economically isolated from the Indian mainland.
 The Inner Line system was introduced to safeguard minority indigenous rights and identity in the hill areas of the Assam province.
 The hill areas of Assam were also classified as 'excluded' or 'partially excluded' areas where it was assumed that the tribal communities would not be able to catch up to the progress of the mainland.

 Development

 The proposal for a separate province originated from Nevill Edward Parry.
 Parry had worked as Superintendent of the Lushai Hills and deputy commissioner of the Khasi and Garo Hills.
 Parry forwarded a memorandum to the Simon Commission in 1930 recommending a proposed scheme to safeguard the future of the tribal populations until they were ready to govern themselves.
 Parry further pointed out that the Lushai Hills (Mizoram) had no future industrially.

-The scheme was supported by Dr John Henry Sutton, the deputy commissioner of the Naga Hills.
+The scheme was supported by John Henry Hutton, the deputy commissioner of the Naga Hills and Peter Loren Seton James, the Political officer of the Abor Hills.
 Hutton argued the tribal hill peoples had no cultural, linguistic or historical relationship with Assam.
 The plan began to formulate as a "North Eastern Frontier Protectorate" consisting of the territories of: